ihorhrytskiv/douglas-hometask/README.md

 Test results will be displayed in the console upon completion, detailing which tests have passed or failed.

-Also, there will be HTML report generated.
+There will be HTML report generated.
 It can be opened in the browser to see the test results with the command:

 ```sh
 npx playwright show-report
 ```
+Also, test are integrated with the QASE App.

 ## Authors